techmatlock/c0524-code-solutions/react-effects/react-effects-quiz-notes.md

 - When is a component "mounted" to the DOM?

-When it is first added to the DOM and appears on the screen.
+Once the component is called.
+React mounts a component to the DOM the first time it become visible.

 - What is a React Effect?

-Let you specify side effects that are caused by rendering itself, rather than a particular event.
+A function that runs after the component is rendered.
+When it runs as a result of rendering.

 - When should you use an Effect and when should you not use an Effect?